- About Us

 To download the current full version of this report, please click here: NORFOLK BIODIVERSITY ACTION PLAN SPECIES DATA AUDIT

 Currently there are 8 Ramsar (wetlands of international importance), 12 Special Areas of Conservation (SAC), 7 Special Protection Areas (SPA), 21 National Nature Reserves and 167 Sites of Special Scientific Interest (SSSI); either within or that intersect the Norfolk boundary.

 The CWS system in Norfolk is managed by a partnership of Norfolk Wildlife Trust (NWT), Norfolk County Council and Natural England, with the lead role taken by NWT.
-There are 1305 County Wildlife Sites (as of last update April 2012).
-Other locally designated sites within Norfolk are: 27 Local Nature Reserves and 107 Roadside Nature Reserves.
+There are 1332 County Wildlife Sites (as of last update 2016).
+Other locally designated sites within Norfolk are: 27 Local Nature Reserves and 111 Roadside Nature Reserves (as of 2016).